Jbruslind/HyperRail/README.md

 Class definitions used in ProgramNode and MotionNode are located in `../src/communication`

+To run the provided nodes, frist run `catkin_make` in the root directory.

+The included nodes can be run with the given launch file using one of the following commands:
+* `roslaunch hyper_rail hyper_rail_test.launch` - uses mocks for testing message passing.
+* `roslaunch hyper_rail hyper_rail_launch.launch` - uses controller nodes to interact with hardware.

+Including the argument `--screen` after the launch file name will print the node output to the terminal.

-To run the provided nodes and mocks, run `catkin_make` in the root directory then run the following in separate terminals:
+To run the provided nodes and mocks individually for development, run the following in separate terminals:
 * `roscore`
 * `rosrun hyper_rail ProgramNode`
 * `rosrun hyper_rail MotionNode`
 * `rosrun hyper_rail ESPMock`
 * `rosrun hyper_rail CameraMock`
 * `rosrun hyper_rail SensorMock`

-Run rosbridge to serve websockets connections to the front end `roslaunch rosbridge_server rosbridge_websocket.launch`
+* `roslaunch rosbridge_server rosbridge_websocket.launch`

-Then send the test program id with `rostopic pub /programs hyper_rail/ProgramFeed "program_id: '1'"`
+Then send the test program id with `rostopic pub /programs hyper_rail/ProgramFeed "program_id: 1"`

 # Image Processing
 ### File paths